jonstuebe/website-next/posts/ssr-and-code-syntax-highlighting.md

 }
 ```

 With that I had nice light/dark mode themed code blocks that were server side rendered with Next.js.
-If you'd like to learn more about directives check out this [documentation page](https://tailwindcss.com/docs/functions-and-directives#layer) on them.

 If you have any questions about my site, feel free to check it out on [github](https://github.com/jonstuebe/jonstuebe.com) or hit me up on [twitter](https://twitter.com/jonstuebe).